PLI Auto Scheme: Benefits & Eligibility 2025

 What is a PLI Scheme?

-PLIs could be of any form it could be; tax rebates, import, and export duty concessions, or even maybe easier land acquisition terms.
-The benefits are passed on to the final customers of the goods in terms of a lower price.
+PLIs could be of any form; they could be tax rebates, import and export duty concessions, or even more favourable land acquisition terms.
+The benefits are passed on to the final customers of the goods in terms of lower prices.
+These create a win-win situation for manufacturers, consumers, and the economy at large.

-The vision of NPE 2019 (National Policy of Electronics) is to make India a global hub for Electronics system designs and manufacturing.
-They are planning to do it by encouraging and driving capabilities in the country to develop core components and create enabling environment for the industry to compete with the products manufactured globally.
+The vision of NPE 2019 (National Policy on Electronics) is to make India a global hub for electronics system designs and manufacturing.
+The government is planning to do so by encouraging and driving capabilities in the country to develop core components and creating an enabling environment for the industry to compete with globally manufactured products.

 1. Auto Components